loganmarchione/loganmarchione.com/content/posts/2025/10/index.md

       Use the ^ and v keys to select which entry is highlighted.
 ```

 After showing the Linux boot log (progress!), I had to press `Ctrl+D` two separate times, and then the PBS serial installer started.
+From here, I installed PBS (in what would be my first of many attempts 😅).

 {{< img src="20251013_001.png" alt="proxmox serial installer" >}}